Community Health Worker Career Overview

 Career Overview

 The SWIC Community Health Worker program prepares students with the skills necessary to become a certified community health worker, prepared to work in a variety of healthcare settings including hospital, clinics, and health agencies.
 Community Health Workers develop programs to teach clients about conditions affecting human well-being.
 Community Health Workers promote wellness individually and as a community by educating clients to adopt healthy behaviors.
-For further information regarding the field of community health, please go to the U.S. Occupational Outlook Handbook: https://www.bls.gov/ooh/community-and-social-service/health-educators.htm
+For further information regarding the profession of community health workers, please visit the U.S. Occupational Outlook Handbook: https://www.bls.gov/ooh/community-and-social-service/health-educators.htm

 COMMUNITY HEALTH WORKER CERTIFICATE PROGRAM

-- Enroll in March for Fall classes and October for Spring classes
+• Enrollment begins in March for Fall Classes and October for Spring Classes

 The program is designed to include online classroom education and clinical experience in a healthcare setting.